BoudinAhmed/SystemTroubleShooter/README.md

 # Windows Troubleshooter

 A troubleshooting utility built in C# using the **MVVM (Model-View-ViewModel)** design pattern.
-This application is designed to assist in diagnosing and fixing common issues with network drives, system settings, and other typical computer-related problems.
-The project is structured using the **WPF** framework for the UI, and **Caliburn.Micro** for navigation and ViewModel binding.
+This application is designed to assist in diagnosing and fixing common issues with internet, network drives, system settings, and other typical computer-related problems.
+The project is structured using MVVM and **WPF** framework for the UI, and follow the MVVM

 ---